Skip to content

 TIP

 The template callback function can either return a string or an array of strings.
-If you return an array of strings, bridge. will automatically join the strings with a newline character upon transforming your custom command.
+If you return an array of strings, bridge. will automatically join the strings with a newline character upon transforming your Dash command.

 Released under the GPL-3.0 License.